 If a company won’t hire or promote you because of your race, that’s discrimination.
-If a boss treats you differently because of the color of your skin, that’s also discrimination.
+When a boss treats you differently because of the color of your skin, that’s also discrimination.
 If co-workers harass or insult you because of your national origin, that, too, is discrimination.

 At Burnette Shutt & McDaniel, our employment lawyers have long histories of battling race discrimination.
 We stand ready to fight for you if you’ve been treated unfairly on the job.
 We want to help you get the chance you’ve been denied.